lightward/mechanic-tasks/docs/auto-generate-skus/README.md

 # Auto-generate SKUs

 Save time by letting this task keep your variant SKUs up to date, generating them based on your product handle, and the initials of each variant option.
+Optionally, choose to have the task skip updating variants that already have SKUs.
 Useful for large catalogs, or for anyone who has a consistent SKU format.
 Like all tasks, this one is easy to update for your business's needs - get in touch if you need a hand.

 * View in the task library: [usemechanic.com/task/auto-generate-skus](https://usemechanic.com/task/auto-generate-skus)
 * Task JSON, for direct import: [task.json](../../tasks/auto-generate-skus.json)